jensjns/acf-leaflet-field/readme.txt

 To render a map all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.

 == To do ==
-Thing I plan on adding in the near future.
+Things I plan to add to the plugin:

-1. Support for alternative tile-providers including your own tiles.
+1. Adding images to popups.
 1. Support for drawing polylines.
 1. Support for alternative marker-icons.
-1. Adding images to popups.
+1. Support for alternative tile-providers including your own tiles.

 == GitHub ==